aaronpowell/aaronpowell.github.io/src/content/posts/2022-08-01-graphql-on-azure-part-9-rest-to-graphql.md

 }
 ```

-That looks like it'll do, we have a single Object Type, `Post` that has the relevant fields on it, we have some queries, `post(id: ID!)` and `postsByTag(tag: String!)` that cover the main REST endpoints, and we've even got some custom scalar types in there for fun.
+That looks like it'll do, we have a single Object Type, `Post`, that has the relevant fields on it, we have some queries, `post(id: ID!)` and `postsByTag(tag: String!)` that cover the main REST endpoints, and we've even got some custom scalar types in there for fun.

 Now let's go and create an APIM endpoint that we can use for this.

 ## Setting up Synthetic GraphQL

 > Note: At the time of writing, Synthetic GraphQL is in public preview, so the approach I'm showing is subject to change as the preview moves towards General Availability (GA).
-Also, it may not be in all regions or all SKUs, so for this post I'm using **West US** and the **Developer** SKU.
+Also, it may not be in all regions or all SKUs, so for this post I'm using **West US** as the region and the **Developer** SKU.

-First off, you'll need to create an APIM resource, [here's how to do it via the Azure Portal](https://docs.microsoft.com/azure/api-management/get-started-create-service-instance?{{<cda>}}), and the APIM docs will cover other approaches (CLI, Bicep, VS Code, etc.).
+First off, you'll need to create an APIM resource, [here's how to do it via the Azure Portal](https://docs.microsoft.com/azure/api-management/get-started-create-service-instance?{{<cda>}}) (the APIM docs will cover other approaches (CLI, Bicep, VS Code, etc.)).
 Once the resource has been provisioned, it's time to setup our Synthetic GraphQL API.

-On the APIM resource, navigate to the **APIs** section, click _Add API_ and you'll see the different options, including Synthetic GraphQL.
+On the APIM resource, navigate to the **APIs** section, click _Add API_ and you'll see the different options, including **Synthetic GraphQL**.

 ![New API options](/images/2022-08-01-graphql-on-azure-part-9-rest-to-graphql/01.png)

-Select Synthetic GraphQL, provide a name and upload your GraphQL schema then click _Create_ (you don't need to provide the other information if you don't want).
+Select **Synthetic GraphQL**, provide a name and upload your GraphQL schema then click _Create_ (you don't need to provide the other information if you don't want, but I have provided an **API URL suffix**, so I could run other APIs in this resource if so desired).

 ![Options to set when creating API](/images/2022-08-01-graphql-on-azure-part-9-rest-to-graphql/02.png)